hunteke/temoa/docs/source/Documentation.rst

 project there are plenty of levels and avenues for error.
 If you spot a bug, inconsistency, or general "that could be improved", we want to hear about it.

-If you are a software developer-type, feel free to open an issue on our `Github Issue tracker`_\ .
-If you would rather not create a Github account, feel free to let us know the issue on our `mailing list`_\ .
+If you are a software developer-type, feel free to open an issue on our `GitHub Issue tracker`_\ .
+If you would rather not create a GitHub account, feel free to let us know the issue on our `mailing list`_\ .